ji-easv/Reclaim/README.md

    - Describe how you will integrate cloud storage for images and other media.
    - Include a clear explanation of interactions between cloud storage and your databases.

+MinIO is used as an S3 bucket for storing images, which are uploaded by users.
+This is because databases are not famous for their performance in storing large binary files.
+Therefore, the database is used to store metadata about the images, and the generated object key, which references the image in the MinIO bucket.

+When the images are retrieved, the application creates a presigned URL for the image, allowing users to access it.
+The URL is only valid for a limited time, ensuring security and privacy.

+On the write side, there is a simple`1:0...*` relationship between [Media](Reclaim/Domain/Entities/Write/MediaWriteEntity.cs) and the [Listing](Reclaim/Domain/Entities/Write/ListingWriteEntity.cs).
+In terms of the read side, the media do not have their own collection.
+Instead, they are stored on the [Listing](Reclaim/Domain/Entities/Read/ListingReadEntity.cs) for quick retrieval.

 4. **Caching Strategy**:
    - Define your caching approach, including technologies used, cache invalidation strategy, and which data will be cached.

+Redis is used as a caching solution.
+The cache is used to store frequently accessed data, such as item listings, and orders.
+We tried to map out the data that would most likely be accessed frequently (e.g., the latest listings, ) and store that in the cache.

 5. **CQRS Implementation**:
    - Explain your approach to separating read and write operations, if applicable.